 Not just national but international markets are also showing a lot of interest in online advertising in China.
 This is why a lot of online advertising trends have emerged which are different from those in the rest of the developed world.
 The focus of this article will be on the online advertisement trends in terms of advertisement mediums At the end, the advertising trends in China in terms of products and services will also be presented so that you can find out what Chinese people are selling more vigorously.

 Screens Dominate the World of Online Advertising in China

 Whether it’s a 52” LED screen or a 5” smartphone screen, the Chinese are really fond of them.
-Surprisingly, in China, screens which are present in public areas, offices, malls, restaurants etc. have become the best medium for advertisement.
+Surprisingly, in China, screens that are present in public areas, offices, malls, restaurants, etc. have become the best medium for advertisement.
 Even gyms, health clubs, and spas are considered to be among the best places to advertise through screens or digital media.

-Even public transports have their own screens.
-This is a great way of reaching out to your potential customers as most of the people prefer public transportation in China.
-The good thing is that advertisers and marketers know how to take a full advantage of this preference.
+Even public transports have its own screens.
+This is a great way of reaching out to your potential customers as most people prefer public transportation in China.
+The good thing is that advertisers and marketers know how to take full advantage of this preference.

 Since China is home to some of the tallest buildings in the world, huge screens are also mounted on them in order to run prolific advertisements.

 One thing you will find while traveling in the taxis in metropolitan cities is that even these have got LEDs and LCDs installed for advertising purposes.
 The companies pay money to the taxi owners for running their advertisements, which is yet another smart move on the side of the marketers.